holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 and quickly take appropriate action.

-To facilitate this, implementations MUST define a reproducible way of hashing DHT transforms.
-The following code outlines the minimal necessary contents to create the correct transform hash.
-The basic procedure for all transforms is:
+To facilitate this, implementations MUST define a reproducible way of hashing DHT operations.
+The following code outlines the minimal necessary contents to create the correct operation hash.
+The basic procedure for all operations is:

-1. Drop all data from the transform except the action.
+1. Drop all data from the operation except the action.
-2. Wrap the action in a variant of a simplified enum representing the minimal data needed to uniquely identify the transform, thus allowing it to be distinguished from other transforms derived from the same action.
+2. Wrap the action in a variant of a simplified enum representing the minimal data needed to uniquely identify the operation, thus allowing it to be distinguished from other operations derived from the same action.
 3. Serialize and hash the simplified value.

 ```rust